 Sexual assault can happen to anyone.
 It happens when someone ignores the wishes or takes advantage of someone else.
 Nobody ever deserves to be sexually assaulted.

-Sexual assault can happen to a man however big or strong he is, old or young, no matter how able he is to defend himself or trained he is in fighting, no matter whether he identifies as straight, gay, bi or fluid sexuality.
-Recent Australian research suggests that more men are sexually assaulted after they are fifteen than before (Personal Safety Survey 2005).
+Sexual assault can happen to a man however big or strong, old or young he is.
+No matter how able he is to defend himself, or how trained he is in fighting.
+No matter whether he identifies as straight, gay, bi, or fluid sexuality.

 What to do